PAIR-code/farsight/README.md

 For a live demo, visit: <https://PAIR-code.github.io/farsight/>.

-### Chrome Extension

-If you use Google AI Studio to prototype AI applications, you can manually install our Chrome Extension at `./chrome-extension/dist`.

-1. Download `farsight.crx`
-2. Open `chrome://extensions/` in Chrome
-3. Drag `farsight.crx` into the page
-4. Visit [Google AI Studio](https://aistudio.google.com/app/prompts/new_chat) and you should see Farsight :)

 ### Computational Notebook

 If you use computational notebooks (e.g., Jupyter Notebook, JupyterLab, Google Colab, VS Code Notebook), you can easily use Farsight via its Python Package.